-The function should return a True (non-zero) value if the dependency has "changed" since the last time the target was built (indicating that the target should be rebuilt), and False (zero) otherwise (indicating that the target should not be rebuilt).
-Note that the decision can be made using whatever criteria are appopriate.
+The function should return a value which evaluates True if the dependency has "changed" since the last time the target was built (indicating that the target should be rebuilt), and a value which evaluates False otherwise (indicating that the target should not be rebuilt).
+Note that the decision can be made using whatever criteria are appropriate.
 Ignoring some or all of the function arguments is perfectly normal.